Early Adopter Cities

 Copenhagen, Denmark

-The city of Copenhagen is one of the most sustainable and energy efficient cities in the world - striving to become the first carbon neutral capital by 2025.
-The metropolitan area of Copenhagen is home to nearly a third of Denmark's population.
+The city of Copenhagen is one of the most sustainable and energy efficient cities in the world.
+The City aims to become the first carbon neutral capital city by 2025 and therefore invests in green transportation (bicycles are already the first choice for commuting) and sustainable construction (focus on timber construction).

 Innsbruck, Austria